raphaka/cairn1e_toki_pona/docs/index.md

 - 3k6 mani

 <!--Roll once on each of the **Starting Gear** tables to determine your PC's armor, weapons, tools, and equipment.
 If indicated, roll on the [**Spellbooks**](#spellpooks-d100) table with a d100 (or roll 2d10, using one die as the ones place, and the other as the tens place).
 Pick only one item for each result.-->
-lipu ale pi **jo open** la o tawa e kiwen ken wan la o kama sona e len awen e ilo utala e ilo ante. ken la jan musi sina li kama jo e **lipu pi nasa wawa** la sina o tawa e k100 lon lipu [[#lipu pi nasa wawa (k100)]]. (k100 la sina ken tawa e 2k10 la kiwen ken wan li pana e nanpa pi suli LL la kiwen ken ante li pana e nanpa lili). lipu ken ale la sina o jo e ijo wan taso.
+lipu ale pi **jo open** la o tawa e kiwen ken wan la o kama sona e len awen e ilo utala e ilo ante. ken la jan musi sina li kama jo e **lipu pi nasa wawa** la sina o tawa e k100 lon lipu [lipu pi nasa wawa](#lipu-pi-nasa-wawa-k100). (k100 la sina ken tawa e 2k10 la kiwen ken wan li pana e nanpa pi suli LL la kiwen ken ante li pana e nanpa lili). lipu ken ale la sina o jo e ijo wan taso.

 <!--See the **Equipment List** for related armor, damage, and slot values.
 Smaller items can sometimes be bundled together into one slot.